-Men's Jackets: The SPA-logo sweatshirts marketed by the Parent Organization may be worn in classrooms.
+Boys' Outerwear: The Academy-logo sweatshirts offered by Anton and Dennis Uniforms may be worn in classrooms.
 They must be clean and free of holes or tears.
 A polo shirt or dress shirt must be worn under the sweatshirt and must be tucked in, and a belt must still be worn.
-Violation of either of the above rules will result in a permanent revocation of the student's permission to wear the sweatshirt for that year.
+The navy uniform cardigan, vest or pullover sweater with the school crest may also be worn in the classroom.
+No other sweaters may be worn in the building.
+A polo shirt or dress shirt must be worn under the sweater and must be tucked in, and a belt must still be worn.

 Jackets, sweaters, and non-SPA sweatshirts may be worn to school for warmth but must be free of logos and advertisements.
-However, these garments may not be worn into or brought into the classrooms; they must be stored in lockers during and between classes, other than during the lunch period and Lyceum.
-A solid navy SPA-logo sweater may be worn in the classroom and must be purchased from Dennis Uniform for the sake of consistency.
-A polo shirt or dress shirt must be worn under the sweater and must be tucked in, and a belt must still be worn.
-SPA-issued athletic letter jackets or sweaters may also be worn in the classroom.
+However, these garments may not be worn into or brought into the school building; they must be stored in lockers during and between classes, other than during the outside use at lunch period and Lyceum.